DanielMazurkiewicz/utime-db/README.md

 Each number in database represents date and time as given number of milliseconds since 1970-01-01 00:00:00.0

-Database is an array that consists 2 elements array of which:
+Database (not minified) is an array that consists 2 elements arrays of which:
  * First element represents a moment of local time change in UTC time.
  * Second element represents a new local date and time at moment pointed in first element.